jsade/domo-query-cli/MCP.md

 ```

 **Note**: Replace `/path/to/your/domo-query-cli` with the actual path to your domo-query-cli directory, and add your Domo API credentials to the env section.

+The MCP server reads these variables directly from its process environment, so anything you list under `env` is honored at runtime.
+Use the optional entries above to

+- point `DOMO_DB_PATH` at a custom on-disk database/cache (default is `~/.domo-cli/db`), and
+- set `LOG_PATH` to an absolute directory for MCP logs (packaged builds fall back to `~/.domo-cli/logs`).

+Because the server loads `process.env` before consulting `.env` files, MCP-provided values take precedence over local configuration.

 **Restart Claude Desktop** to load the MCP server.